 New tools can help insurers and their customers

 For insurers, encouraging property owners to clear and maintain defensible space can reduce damage and the resulting claims.
-Our new Wildfire Risks Tool makes it easier to identify customers with homes or businesses at high risk of wildfire-related property damage.
+Our new Wildfire Risk Tool makes it easier to identify customers with homes or businesses at high risk of wildfire-related property damage.
 For every address point (or latitude-longitude) in Washington state, you get information on:

 - Whether the location is in the Wildland-Urban Interface (WUI), the area where wildland and developed areas meet.